SumudithaR/MatrixGenerator/README.md

 ### Running in Command Prompt
 1. Once the solution is built in Visual Studio, navigate to the location of the "Debug" mode output folder of the "MatrixGenerator.Console" project.
 For example: "C:\Repos\MatrixGenerator\MatrixGenerator\MatrixGenerator.Console\bin\Debug"
 2. Open a new Command Prompt window and navigate to the above location
 3. Run the "MatrixGenerator.Console.exe" with the three command line arguments; the fully qualified data file location, the value of "c" and the value of "N", respectively.
 For example: MatrixGenerator.Console.exe "C:\Users\Abc\Desktop\TrendControlSystems\Test\TEST.PRN" 4 300
-Ensure the file path is sourrounded by quotes (")
+Ensurethat that the file path is sourrounded by quotes (")

 ### Expected Output